genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_6.1_2022.md

 we click "Next Step" and continue to Step5.
 We check "GENESIS" in "Input Generation Options" and select the NPT ensemble at *T* = 303.15 K in "Equilibration Options".
-At this temperature, the POPC bilayer is in the liquid phase rather than the gel phase (*T~m~*[ = 271 K).
+At this temperature, the POPC bilayer is in the liquid phase rather than the gel phase (*T*<sub>m</sub> = 271 K).
 After clicking "Next Step", we can download a set of input files for minimization, equilibration, and production runs at the final step of the membrane builder.
-The download begins when you click a "download.tgz" button in the upper right corner.\ ]
+The download begins when you click a "download.tgz" button in the upper right corner.

 ![](/assets/images/2022_01_screenshot_02.png)